 Useful Local Services for support

-Wellness in Mind This is a service provided to support patients experiencing mental health issues in Nottingham, The service Provides a telephone helpline, accessible drop in, and signposting service for people seeking support with their mental health
+Wellness in Mind This is a service provided to support patients experiencing mental health issues in Nottingham, The service Provides a telephone helpline, accessible drop in, and signposting service for people seeking support with their mental health, appointments are available in the practice

 STEPS - Up to one in four people will experience mental health problems at some point in their lives and it’s vital that the right services are in place to support them.
 Language and other cultural barriers can make it a real challenge to find the right support, which is where STEPS comes in.
 It’s a free service, aimed specifically at Nottingham’s local black, Asian and minority ethnic (BAME) communities.
 STEPS offers one-to-one and group support to people with mental health needs, which helps identify these needs and addresses them through personalised support plans.
 This in turn helps customers achieve greater independence and a sense of control.